tylerjw/concept3racing/_posts/2023-04-01-2023-iracing-summer-championship.md

 classes: wide
 ---

-This year we’re doing a summer CKT iRacing series brought to you by Concept 3 Racing.
+Concept 3 Racing is proud to present the 2023 Colorado Karting Tour Summer iRacing Series.
-9 points events and a special intro non-points event that will be used for any tiebreaking.
+Nine points events and a special intro non-points event that will be used for any tiebreaking.
 To make it extra interesting we’ll be doing different car classes at different events.
 The two classes will be the Toyota GT86 on a fixed medium downforce for the heat races and the GT3 on a fixed medium downforce for the non-heat races.
 The GT86 races will be on shorter iRacing included circuits while the GT3 races will be on longer tracks which were picked due being close to a similar F1 race day.